 Two lunchtime forums followed by deliberative workshops were convened in late 2017 to examine the emerging future in this field, co-hosted with the TJ Ryan Foundation, Queensland’s home-grown think tank, with the support of the Department of Energy and Water Supply.
 Sponsorship of the Queensland Government under its Advance Queensland program is acknowledged with thanks.

-The combined intelligence from both days is being compiled into a submission to guide the Queensland Government in transitioning to an as-yet unknown future in both generation and distribution, via a hypothetical new Electricity Act.
+The combined intelligence from both days has been compiled into a submission A NEW ELECTRICITY REGIME FOR QUEENSLAND to guide the Queensland Government in transitioning to an as-yet unknown future in both generation and distribution, via a hypothetical new Electricity Act.

 Transitioning to a distributed future

 On 8 September 2017 the Society hosted a Lunchtime Forum featuring keynote speaker Alan Pears AM, presenting on trends in electricity supply and distribution.
 Alan Pears, Senior Industry Fellow at RMIT University, has been educated in engineering and teaching.
 He has been a highly regarded consultant on climate policy, energy efficiency, energy markets and practical design of green buildings, appliances and systems since 1991.
 He has been a member of the Victorian Government’s Expert Reference Panel for development of its Energy Efficiency and Productivity Strategy.
 He is a prominent media commentator, having written more than 30 articles for The Conversation opinion website.

 Prof Ian Lowe – the limits to growth in throughput of energy and materials through the economy.